Management can make all the difference to a company’s success and thus its share price.

 I analyse management teams from five different angles, giving each a score out of five to make a maximum score of 25.
 Here’s my overall assessment:

-I've collated all my FTSE 100 boardroom verdicts on this summary page, and you can read more about each company by following the links above.
+I’ve collated all my FTSE 100 boardroom verdicts on this summary page.
+I hope my research can assist your investment decisions.

 Buffett’s favourite FTSE share

-A special free report from The Motley Fool -- "The One UK Share Warren Buffett Loves" -- explains Mr Buffett's purchase and investing logic in full.
+So it’s important to tell you about the FTSE 100 company in which the billionaire stock-picker has a substantial stake.
+A special free report from The Motley Fool — “The One UK Share Warren Buffett Loves” — explains Mr Buffett’s purchase and investing logic in full.

-> Tony owns shares in GSK, AstraZeneca, Standard Chartered and Rio Tinto but no other shares mentioned in this article.
-The Motley Fool owns shares in Standard Chartered and has recommended Burberry.
+> Tony owns shares in Tesco but no other shares mentioned in this article.